eduvpn/eduvpn-common/README.md

 make GOOS=windows GOARCH=386
 ```

+To list all platforms supported by cgo, run `go tool dist list`.

 Results will be output in `exports/lib/`.

 Usually you will need to specify the compiler when cross compiling, for example: